Zireael07/The-Veins-of-the-Earth-original/FEATURES.md

 - 6 prestige classes: shadowdancer, assasin, arcane archer, blackguard, loremaster, archmage
 - 16 races: human, half-elf, half-drow, gnome, halfling, elf, dwarf, half-orc; drow, duergar, deep gnomes; lizardfolk, kobold, orc
 - backgrounds for quicker character creation; basic rules info while creating a character
+- 16 deities for characters to choose from, who react to in-game events
+- cleric alignment and domain (44 total) choices affected by their deity selection
 - ability to load a character that has already been created
 - attributes can be generated either via rolling or via resettable point buy starting from 10
 - improved starting equipment, now taking both class and race into account; magic items, immunities or resistances as perks